xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- bug (dkulp) email entry field not being saved on OSX unless some other setting also is changed -- bug (dkulp) UNC style paths for Media/Resouce directories had the first \ stripped off (and thus didn't work) -- enh (dkulp) Add "Shaders on Background Thread" setting (Other panel in preferences) on Windows to enable running shaders on the render thread.
+   -- enh (dkulp) Keep Star screen coordinates as "floats" to provide smoother sizing/better display -- enh (dkulp) Add Inner Layer % field to star model to allow the inner models to be larger/smaller -- bug (dkulp) email entry field not being saved on OSX unless some other setting also is changed -- bug (dkulp) UNC style paths for Media/Resouce directories had the first \ stripped off (and thus didn't work) -- enh (dkulp) Add "Shaders on Background Thread" setting (Other panel in preferences) on Windows to enable running shaders on the render thread.
 Defaults to off.